warrior-cultures-and-training

 The Crucible of Training: Environment and Progression

 The training environment was as rigorous as the curriculum itself.
 It was not a comfortable, modern gym.
 It was a place of sweat, calluses, and failure.
-The dojo (training hall), often a simple, wooden building, was treated as a sacred space.
+The dojo (training hall), often a simple wooden building, was treated as a sacred space.
 The floor was polished to a hard shine by years of footwork.
-The air smelled of sweat, wood polish, and the faint scent of incense.
+The air smelled of sweat, wood polish, and faint incense.
+Every bow, every ritual of cleaning the space, reinforced the seriousness of the endeavor.

 The Master-Apprentice Relationship